Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/pkikey.md

 ---

-    title: Using PKIKEY
+    title: "Using PKIKEY"
-    linkTitle: Using PKIKEY
+    linkTitle: "Using PKIKEY"
-    weight: 290
+    weight: 280

----
-This page describes how to use the PKIUTIL PKIKEY command.
+---This page describes how to use the PKIUTIL PKIKEY command.

 ## About PKIKEY